 The Council takes a reasonable approach in assessing an application, considering any inspections done by the Council and all other relevant evidence, including its knowledge of all circumstances surrounding the work and who undertook the work.

 If you do not agree with the Council decision then you can apply to the Ministry of Business, Innovation and Employment for a determination.
-View further information on the determination process on the MBIE website.
+View further information on the determination process (external link)on the MBIE website.